hack-with-admin-ch/HackZurich2023/README.md

-> Embrace this unique moment, innovate boldly, and most importantly, enjoy every step of the journey!
+> Embrace this unique moment, innovate boldly, and most importantly, enjoy every step of the journey!🚀🛣️

-# Welcome Hackers!
+# Welcome Hackers!🚀

 We're thrilled to have you here for the challenge #6 .
 This is your chance to reshape the future of Swiss commuting by developing predictive models and user-centric solutions.